 Free walking tours led by park staff

-Join us for an enjoyable walking tour of Bryant Park, and discover how Bryant Park Corporation successfully transformed “Needle Park” of the 1970s into Manhattan’s Town Square of today.
+Join us for an enjoyable walking tour of Bryant Park, and discover how Bryant Park Corporation successfully transformed a haven for crime and drugs into Manhattan’s Town Square .
 Our guides are loaded with expertise on the park’s rich history, award-winning design, distinct amenities, and ongoing maintenance efforts.

 Tours are held year-round, weather permitting and last approximately 45 minutes.
 They depart promptly 11am from the Josephine Shaw Lowell Memorial Fountain, near 41st Street and Sixth Avenue.

 Group Reservations, Private Tours, and Presentations for Industry Leaders